 Under the terms of ESQCR Regulation 26 the DNO may require a Micro-generator to be disconnected if it is a source of danger or interferes with the quality of supply to other consumers.

-In addition to the requirements specified in this document which allows connection to the GB public Low Voltage Distribution Network, the Micro-generator and all of its components shall conform to all relevant legal requirements including European Directives and CE marking.
+In addition to the requirements specified in this document which allows connection to the GB public Low Voltage Distribution Network, the Micro-generator and all of its components shall conform to all relevant legal compliance and safety requirements.

 This document does not remove any statutory rights of an individual or organisation; equally it does not remove any statutory obligation on an individual or organisation.